 Applicant organizations must be registered in the System for Award Management (SAM) prior to submitting an application, maintain SAM registration throughout the application and award process, and include a valid DUNS number in their application.
-Details on SAM registration and requesting a DUNS number can be found at the System for Award Management website at https://sam.gov.
-Please refer to the User Guides section and the Grants Registrations PDF.
+Details on SAM registration and requesting a DUNS

+User Guides section and the Grants Registrations PDF.